 - 1. Required courses: - a.
-Life sciences (two courses): LS 1A (or LPS A) and LS 1B, or equivalent. - b.
+Foundational (two courses): LS 1A (or LPS A) and LS 1B, or LS 50A and LS 50B, or equivalent. - b.
 Biology (two courses): MCB 60 and one additional course selected from MCB 63, MCB 64, MCB 65, MCB 66, MCB 68, or MCB 80. - c.
 Chemistry (two courses): One course in general or inorganic chemistry (chosen from PHYSCI 1, PHYSCI 11, or equivalent; CHEM 10, CHEM 40, or CHEM 160; or a suitable equivalent) and one course in physical chemistry (chosen from CHEM 60, MCB 65 or MCB 199, CHEM161, or a suitable equivalent). - d.
 Organic chemistry (two courses): CHEM 20 and CHEM 30, or CHEM 17 and CHEM 27, or equivalent. - e.
-Mathematics (two courses): MATH 19A and MATH 19B, or MATH 21A and MATH 21B, or APMTH 22A and APMTH 22B. - f.
+Mathematics (two courses): Two out of the three categories of linear algebra and/or differential equations (Math 19A, Math 21B, APMTH 22A); statistics (STAT 100, STAT 102, STAT 110); and computer science (CS 50, AM 10, CS 32) - f.
 Physics (two courses): One course in mechanics (chosen from PHYSICS 16 or PHYSICS 15A, PHYSCI 2 or PHYSCI 12A, or APPHY 50A), and one course in electricity and magnetism (chosen from PHYSICS 15B, PHYSCI 3 or PHYSCI 12B, or APPHY 50B).
-Students who do not take at least one course at the level of PHYSICS 15 or PHYSICS 16 or PHYSCI 12 must take a computational course as one of the upper-level courses (see item 1g, directly below) chosen from APMTH 10; COMPSCI 50 or COMPSCI 109; APMTH 111, APMTH 115, or APMTH 126; MCB 111, MCB 112, MCB 131, or MCB 199; or other computational class approved by the Head Tutor. - g.
 Three upper-level courses in the natural sciences, engineering, and/or mathematics.
 Courses that meet this requirement include any 100-level course in chemistry, molecular and cellular biology, or physics.
-Students are encouraged to consult concentration advisers when selecting upper-level courses - h.
-Students who do not write a thesis based on laboratory research (see item 3 under Honors Eligibility Requirements) must take one upper-level project lab course (such as LS 100 or CHEM 100R) or enroll in one term of CPB 91. - 2.
+Students are encouraged to consult concentration advisors when selecting upper-level courses. - g.
+Computational requirement: at least one concentration course must include substantial computational content like PS12; Physics 15; APMTH 10; COMPSCI 50 or COMPSCI 109; APMTH 111, APMTH 115, or APMTH 126; MCB 111, MCB 112, MCB 131, or MCB 199; or a class approved by the concentration advisors. - h.
+Students who do not write a thesis based on laboratory research (see item 3 under Honors Eligibility Requirements) must take one upper-level project lab course (such as LS 100 or CHEM 100R) or enroll in one term of CPB 91. - Note: The courses listed here are examples of commonly taken courses by CPB concentrators to fulfill the respective requirements.
+Students may fulfill requirements using other courses not listed here after consultation with the concentration advisors. - 2.
 Tutorial: The tutorial program is an important component of the concentration.
 It provides a mechanism for students to engage in mentorship relationships with the Molecular and Cellular Biology (MCB) faculty and members of the Board of Tutors in Biochemical Sciences.
 The goals of the tutorial are to (1) provide opportunities for discussions about science and its role in the larger community, (2) provide students with the foundation to apply their education and the scientific method to life outside of the classroom and Harvard, and (3) advise and inform students on curricular and preprofessional choices.
 The tutorial is a non-credit program that spans the whole length of time the student is part of the concentration.
-A handout that describes the history, goals, and format of the tutorial program is available online at https://lifesciences.fas.harvard.edu/files/lifesci/files/boft\handout.pdf.
+A handout that describes the history, goals, and format of the tutorial program is available online at https://lifesciences.fas.harvard.edu/files/lifesci/files/boft_handout.pdf.